The Science Behind What Makes Skin Plump Up

 How The Reviving Face Mist Works

-• Hyaluronic Acid: A natural molecule that binds up to 1,000 times its weight in water, instantly plumping the skin and smoothing fine lines.
+A molecule that binds up to 1,000x its weight in water, instantly plumping the skin and softening fine lines.

-When used consistently, this vegan face mist creates the perfect base for your skincare routine, boosting the effectiveness of serums and moisturisers.
+Used consistently, this vegan mist supports the skin barrier and enhances the absorption of serums and moisturisers.

 Lifestyle Factors You Can’t Ignore